 ALA and Pregnant Women

 Alpha lipoic acid consumption during pregnancy can be safe.
-Pregnant women can take up to 600 mg of it per day up to four weeks.
-However, it’s always best to consult your doctor before making any alterations in your treatment plan.
+Pregnant women can take up to 600 mg of it per day for up to four weeks.
+However, it’s always best to consult your doctor before making any alterations to your treatment plan.

 ALA and Breastfeeding Women

-There aren’t enough studies and researches to support the fact that breastfeeding women should or shouldn’t use alpha lipoic acid.
-However, it’s recommended to be on the safe side and avoid usage.
+There aren’t enough studies to support the fact that breastfeeding women should or shouldn’t use alpha lipoic acid.
+However, it’s recommended to be safe and avoid using.

 ALA and Infants and Children

 Consumption in large amounts is absolutely discouraged for children and infants, as it can result in unconsciousness, vomiting, and even seizures.